Minkalla/quantum-safe-privacy-portal/docs/CI_TESTING_STRATEGY.md

 ---

-**Philosophy**: This minimal strategy prioritizes shipping working code over perfect CI
+**Philosophy**: This user-authorized strategy prioritizes complete implementation before any testing
-**Updates**: Strategy evolves with product maturity, not bureaucratic requirements
+**Updates**: No CI testing without explicit USER authorization
 **Contact**: @ronakminkalla for questions or clarifications

+**CRITICAL POLICY**: Once task is done, inform USER so USER will provide the test to run.
+No CI test should be run unless authorized by USER.